crossplane/crossplane/design/one-pager-stacks-versioning.md

       * on a node and then lookup that sha to see which version it's tagged against, if it's even still tagged.
       * If the latest tag on this node the same as the latest tag on that node?
 When did it get restarted?

-As a note, if a user wants to continue to install from an arbitrary tag, stack-installer will work, but behavior relying on detecting the tags underlying sha changing will not be as the Crossplane stack installer by convention will assume the immutability of tags.
+As a note, if a user wants to continue to install from an arbitrary tag, stack-installer will work as expected, but behavior relying on re-tagging latest and the stack installer detecting the tags underlying container being updated will not trigger a re-install as the Crossplane stack installer by convention will assume that docker tags are immutable and represent a single version.
+Any system that relies on tagging all builds with a :latest tag for example is not recommended and in practice won't work as expected.

 #### Why standardize on semantic versions?